 Before you can apply for the student visa, you must apply for and obtain a Certificate of Eligibility (COE) from the Japanese government.
 TUJ will submit COE application documents to the Japanese Immigration Bureau on behalf of all admitted students.
-COE Application Deadline for spring semester study abroad program is October 31.
+COE Application Deadline for spring semester study abroad program is October 31 (Tokyo time).
 The COE takes about 4-6 weeks to issue.
 Once you get the Certificate of Eligibility back from Japan, you will receive further instructions from Temple University, Japan Campus.

 For more information about obtaining your COE and Japanese student visa, please visit the link below for the “COE and Visa Application Instructions.”

 (To be submitted to Temple Law School Japan)

 - Certificate of Eligibility and Visa Application Instructions

 - Certificate of Eligibility and Visa Application Form

 - Letter of Sponsorship

 (To be completed after your Certificate of Eligibility is issued, and submitted to your local Japanese Consulate)

 - Sample Visa Application Form to Enter Japan